 For vocational courses the value added measure was 1.11 meaning that every student studying one of these courses achieved more than 1 grade higher than their predicted grade.

 For some faculties the results were even more impressive and the Maths Faculty’s results for example gave them a value added score of 1.45 meaning that on average every single student achieved grades that were between 1 and 2 grades higher than their predictions.

 “Staff are very positive about working at the school.”
 Ofsted September 2015

-The primary school within the Trust has had an equally exciting recent journey.
+Little Reddings Primary School has had an equally exciting recent journey.
 The Ofsted Inspection in November 2014 concurred with the school’s own self-evaluation and rated the school as requires improvement.
 The report however strongly recognised the impact that the new Headteacher (appointed in April 2014) had already made – particularly in the key areas of safeguarding that had, until recently, been inadequate.
 Ofsted also commented positively on her accurate knowledge of the school, the morale and commitment of the wider staffing body and the obvious capacity to improve.

 “The strong leadership of the headteacher, since her appointment, has ensured that the school site is safe for pupils, the Nursery provision has improved, attendance has increased and expectations of teaching and pupils’ achievements have been raised.”
 Ofsted November 2014

 “All staff who responded to the staff questionnaire praised the impact of the headteacher and commented on their involvement in school developments.
 As a result, staff morale is high with all staff actively supporting the headteacher’s drive for improvements.”
 Ofsted November 2014